The construction of a useful instrument known as a voltage tester is explained in this article.

-It uses two transistors and can tell you if there is power positive voltage at a certain spot in an electronic circuit.
+It can detect whether there is a positive voltage at a specific point in an electronic circuit by using two transistors.

 What is a Simple Logic Probe Circuit:

-The probe is particularly useful for debugging digital systems, such as microcontrollers integrated circuits and other digital devices.
+The probe is especially helpful for identifying and fixing digital systems including integrated circuits, microcontrollers and other digital devices.

 Circuit Working: